gulpchronics/networking-labs/04-albion-university-network/README.md

 # Albion University Network

-A Cisco Packet Tracer project based on a university network with two campuses, multiple buildings, separate departments, VLANs, internal servers, DHCP and RIPv2 routing.
+A Cisco Packet Tracer project based on a university network with two campuses, multiple buildings, different departments, VLANs, servers, DHCP and RIPv2.

-This was one of my larger Packet Tracer labs, so I used it to practice putting different networking concepts together instead of configuring them separately.
+I built this project to practice putting different networking concepts together in one topology instead of doing small labs for each topic separately.

+---

 ## Topology

 ![Network Topology](images/topology.png)

-The network includes:
+The network is divided into three main parts:

-- Main Campus
+- Albion Main Campus
-- Smaller Branch Campus
+- Health & Sciences Branch Campus
-- Multiple buildings and departments
-- Separate VLANs for departments and faculties
-- Layer 3 switching
-- Internal web and FTP servers
-- External email server
+- External Cloud Network

+There are three routers in the topology:

+- Main Campus Router
-- RIPv2 routing
+- Branch Router
-- Router-based DHCP
+- Cloud Router

+The main campus also uses a Layer 3 switch to connect the different buildings and departments.

 ---

-## Network Layout

-### Main Campus
+## Main Campus

-The main campus is divided into three buildings.
+The main campus has three buildings.

-**Building A**
+### Building A

 - Admin
 - HR
 - Finance
 - Business

-**Building B**
+### Building B

 - Engineering & Computing
 - Art & Design

-**Building C**
+### Building C

 - Student Lab
 - IT Department
 - Web Server
 - FTP Server

+Each department is kept on a separate VLAN and IP network.

+---

-### Branch Campus
+## Branch Campus

-The smaller campus contains:
+The smaller campus contains the Health & Sciences faculty.

+It has:

 - Staff network
-- Student Lab
+- Student Lab network

-The branch campus is connected to the main campus through a router.
+The branch is connected to the main campus through the Branch Router.

-There is also an external cloud network containing an email server.

 ---

+## External Network

+The external part of the topology contains:

+- Cloud Router
+- Email Server

+The Cloud Router connects the external network to the Main Campus Router.

+---

 ## VLAN & IP Addressing

-Each department/faculty is kept on a separate VLAN and IP network.
+Each department/faculty has its own VLAN and IP network.

 | Department | VLAN | Network |
 |---|---:|---|